 4. Accept the request to return to Severa

-5. Click Enable Microsoft Exchange toggle to activate sync
+5. Click Enable Microsoft Exchange toggle to activate synchronization

 Exchange server

-When you have done all the mandatory steps in Microsoft side, you can configure sync settings in Severa.
+When you have done all the necessary configurations on the Microsoft side, you can set up synchronization settings in Severa.

 3. Enter the user name for the delegate user